Jimmy Swaggart: Promotion of RENAMO

 Throughout the 1980s, Jimmy Swaggart Ministries was one of many American Evangelical leaders who promoted the South African-backed Mozambican National Resistance, aka RENAMO, which was accused of committing systematic war crimes during Mozambique's 15-year-long civil war.
 In addition to moral support and publicity, Swaggart Ministries was repeatedly accused of providing funding and material support to the group.
-In September 1985, government forces supported by Zimbabwe captured RENAMO's main HQ inside Mozambique, Casa Banana in Gorongosa district.
-Among the materials left behind by retreating rebels were piles of Swaggart's 1982 publication, "How to Receive The Baptism in the Holy Spirit" translated into Portuguese.
-During the 1988 trial of Australian missionary Ian Grey, who coordinated much of the private support to RENAMO, it was claimed by the defendant that Swaggart Ministries worked through ex-Rhodesian soldier Michael T Howard's Shekinah Ministries to provide support to RENAMO.
+In September 1985, government forces supported by Zimbabwe captured RENAMO's main headquarters inside Mozambique Casa Banana.
+Among the materials left behind by retreating rebels were piles of Swaggart's 1982 publication, "How to Receive The Baptism in the Holy Spirit", translated into Portuguese.
+During the 1988 trial of Australian missionary Ian Grey, who coordinated much of the private support to RENAMO, it was claimed by the defendant that Swaggart Ministries worked through Shekinah Ministries to provide support to RENAMO.
 That year, extensive media coverage of Swaggart and his businesses in the wake of a sex scandal largely excluded these allegations.
 In 1991, Covert Action Magazine and the government of Zimbabwe both accused Swaggart ministries of continuing to fund RENAMO.

 Prostitution scandals

-In 1988, Swaggart was accused of a sex scandal involving a prostitute, initially resulting in his suspension, and ultimately defrocking, by the Assemblies of God.
-Three years later Swaggart was implicated in another scandal involving prostitution.
-As a result, Swaggart's ministry became non-affiliated, nondenominational, and significantly smaller than it was in the ministry's pre-scandal years.
+In 1988, Swaggart was accused of patronizing a prostitute.
+He was suspended and ultimately defrocked by the Assemblies of God.
+Three years later, he was implicated in another scandal involving prostitution.
+As a result, Swaggart's ministry became non-affiliated, nondenominational, and significantly smaller than it had been in the ministry's pre-scandal years.
+Swaggart's sex scandals received national media attention.

-Feud with Marvin Gorman
+1988 prostitution scandal

-Swaggart's first exposure was in retaliation for an incident in 1986 when he exposed fellow Assemblies of God minister Marvin Gorman, whom he accused of having several affairs.
-Once he was exposed, Gorman was defrocked from the Assemblies of God, and his ministry was all but ended.
-Gorman filed a successful lawsuit against Swaggart for defamation and conspiracy to ruin his reputation which led to the award of damages amounting to $10 million in 1991, reduced after an appeal and an out-of-court settlement to $1.75 million.
+Swaggart's first prostitution scandal occurred in retaliation for an incident in 1986 when he accused fellow Assemblies of God minister Marvin Gorman of having several affairs.
+Gorman was defrocked from the Assemblies of God, and his ministry was all but ended.
+Gorman filed a successful lawsuit against Swaggart for defamation and conspiracy to ruin his reputation; he was awarded damages amounting to $10 million in 1991.
+After an appeal, the parties settled the matter for $1.75 million.

-However, as a retaliatory measure, Gorman hired his son Randy and son-in-law Garland Bilbo to watch the Travel Inn on Airline Highway in Metairie, a suburb of New Orleans.
-A camera with a telephoto lens was placed in the window of the motel's Room 12, and draped with a black cloth.
-When Swaggart arrived, he reportedly went into Room 7.
-Randy Gorman and Garland Bilbo let the air out of the tires on Swaggart's vehicle.
-They called Marvin Gorman, whose church was located nearby.
-Randy Gorman and Garland Bilbo had taken photos of Swaggart outside Room 7 with Debra Murphree, a local prostitute.
-Gorman arrived at the Travel Inn a short while later and confronted Swaggart, although on details accounts from both sides differed.
+As a retaliatory measure, Gorman hired his son Randy and son-in-law Garland Bilbo to watch the Travel Inn on Airline Highway in Metairie, a suburb of New Orleans.
+At the Travel Inn, the two men photographed Swaggart outside Room 7 with Debra Murphree, a local prostitute.
+Gorman arrived at the Travel Inn a short while later and confronted Swaggart.